Remembering the men from the Kingsdown and Creekside Cluster

 Killed in Action

-Sydney (sometimes incorrectly recorded as Sidney), was born at 54 Greenstreet, Lynsted, in 1895 to James, a self employed plumber, painter and ironmonger, and mother Alice Maud Watts (née Rickard).
-James was previously widowed on the death of his first wife Frances Loader with whom he had 3 children, Henry James, a plumber, painter and journeyman, Florence and Edgar Charles, a painter’s apprentice.
-As well as these 3 elder step-siblings, Sydney had a younger full sister, Annie Maud Victoria.
+Sydney (sometimes incorrectly recorded as Sidney), was born at 54 Greenstreet, Lynsted, in 1895 to James, a self-employed plumber, painter and ironmonger, and mother Alice Maud (née Rickard).
+James was previously widowed on the death of his first wife Frances Loader, with whom he had three children: Henry James, a plumber, painter and journeyman, Florence and Edgar Charles, a painter’s apprentice.
+As well as these three elder step-siblings, Sydney had a younger full sister, Annie Maud Victoria.

 At the time of Sydney’s death he is recorded as serving in 1st Battalion, The Buffs.
 However, it appears that he started his active service with the 2nd Battalion, being the only battalion of The Buffs to see action in Salonika.